Miss Rhode Island's Outstanding Teen

-The Miss Rhode Island's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Rhode Island in the Miss America's Outstanding Teen pageant.
+The Miss Rhode Island's Teen competition is the pageant that selects the representative for the U.S. state of Rhode Island in the Miss America's Teen pageant.

-Gillian Johnston of Warwick was crowned Miss Rhode Island's Outstanding Teen on June 26, 2022 at the McVinney Auditorium in Providence, Rhode Island.
-She competed in the Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she won the Spirit of America award.
+Payton Mays was crowned Miss Rhode Island's Teen on May 12, 2024 at the McVinney Auditorium.
+She will compete for the title of Miss America's Teen 2025.

 Results summary

-The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.
+The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.